It’s easy to keep your barbecue in shape with some simple eco-friendly solutions.

 Add a dash of vegetable oil to the grill, then turn up the heat and close the lid.
 Let the oil heat up, then scrape or wipe away any dust, grit and crumbs.
 Carefully wipe away any extra grime with a damp cloth or newspaper.

 Lemons, onions, baking soda and vinegar

-While barbecue wipes are a great item to have on hand for a quick clean of the barbecue, you can also use a steaming method and a freshly cut onion or lemon.
+While barbecue wipes are great for a quick clean, you can also clean your barbecue with half an onion or lemon.

-Start with a heat safe dish full of hot water, place it on the barbecue and close the lid.
-After the barbecue has steamed for 10 minutes or so, simply rub away at any food and oils and scrape off any excess with a half onion or lemon.
+Fill a heat-safe dish with hot water, place it on the barbecue and close the lid.
+After the barbecue has steamed for 10 minutes, rub away any residual food and oils with your onion or lemon.

 Beneath the grill

 Once your barbecue has cooled down, you can get in to clean the interior catchment area.

 Give the interiors a good scrub, then empty and wipe down any oil trays.
 Some parts of your barbecue may be dishwasher safe, so save yourself some time and load the dishwasher up.

 What to do with excess oil